 1) The Assessment is conducted by a panel of three trained people.

 3) The interviewers have pre‑session training to ensure common standards.

 There are three segments to the Oral Skills Assessment

-A brief (ten minute or less) lecture on a subject derived from an introductory textbook in the student’s major.
-Students are given an extract from the text and given a half hour to prepare.
+- A brief (ten minute or less) lecture on a subject derived from an introductory textbook in the student’s major.
+Students are given an extract from the text and given twenty minutes to prepare.

 The criterion for this Assessment is whether the panel can understand what the person is saying.
 Because the raters are not subject matter experts, the accuracy of what the person says does not matter, just whether they can be understood without difficulty.
 The purpose of each section is to elicit samples of the student’s speaking.
 To an extent, the more the student talks, the easier it is for the raters to make an evaluation.